forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use a hash set to count from the start of a sequence.
 A bit tricky.

+**129. Sum Root to Leaf Numbers**: Given a binary tree containing digits from 0-9 only, each root-to-leaf path could represent a number.
+Find the total sum of all root-to-leaf numbers.

+DFS.

 **130. Surrounded Regions**: Given a 2D board containing 'X' and 'O' (the letter O), flip all 'O's into 'X's in all regions of 'O's surrounded by 'X'.
 Surrounded regions shouldn’t be on the border.

 BFS starting from borders.
 Mark the 'O's with a marker such as '#'.